dac1976/CoreLibrary/README.md

 -DCORELIB_SOCKET_DEBUG=OFF -> (Default) No extra debug to log.

+Note that CMake will cache the environment variables so if you need to change them make sure you clear the CMake cache before rebuilding.

 The first time you configure CMake to build this library you must first define the following environment variables:

 CORELIB_BOOST_ROOT -> Path that is parent to the /boost include directory.